- Load and instantiate all website functionality for each request regardless of the page content

 - A run-once piece of functionality; E.G. loading a Google map or the one-way transformation of an element.

 - A re-usable piece of functionality to help other components; E.G. feature detection or an AJAX library.

 - A combination of multiple components functionality; E.G. binding multiple slideshow widgets together or loading tab content with AJAX.

-Components can return a function or an object literal.
+Components can provide a function or an object.
 Objects should include an

 Functions will be handled as constructors (called with the

 new operator) and will also receive the element.
 All components may have an optional